siverpro/testnet_wiki/docs/90_FAQ/Technical_questions.md

 After the Wait- and Ignore modes go away, your node will request new blocks and process list items from its peers, and will catch up.

+## Why can't I see the Test Credits, that were already transfered to me, in my address?

+Your node needs to be fully synced before you can see the latest transactions that happneded to or from your address.

 ## Why do I get a "No such file or directory" error when trying to run the script for publishing my new ID to the blockchain?